mediasuitenz/bootstrap/INSTALL.md

     - shiftit   (windows like window snapping)
     - dropbox   (filesharing)

+## Nice to haves one day

+- Installs
+    - TMUX (needs to work with iterm2)

 ## Stuff boxen used to install
 (and I have no idea what does)